-For more than 70 years, Fulbright Teacher Exchanges, part of the family of offerings within the Fulbright Program, have offered opportunities for educators to learn, teach, consult, observe, and collaborate in classrooms and schools abroad.
-Educators expand learning and economic opportunities for their students and improve the teaching of English, world languages, social studies, STEM (science, technology, engineering, and math), the arts, and other subjects.
-They foster mutual understanding in their communities, prepare students for the globalized workforce, and increase their students’ economic competitiveness with critical thinking and problem solving skills.
+For more than 75 years, Fulbright Teacher Exchanges, part of the family of offerings within the Fulbright Program, have offered opportunities for educators to learn, teach, consult, observe, and collaborate in classrooms and schools abroad.
+Educators foster mutual understanding in their communities, prepare students for the globalized, interconnected world, and increase their students’ critical thinking and problem solving skills.

 Sponsored by the United States government, in partnership with more than 160 countries worldwide, the Fulbright Program offers international educational and cultural exchange programs for passionate and accomplished students, scholars, artists, educators, and professionals of all backgrounds to study, teach, or pursue important research and professional projects.

 Through our unique international educational and cultural exchange programs, Fulbright's diverse and dynamic network of scholars, alumni, and global partners fosters mutual understanding between the United States and other nations, shares knowledge across communities, and improves lives around the world.

 2021 marks the 75th Anniversary of the Fulbright Program.
 Celebrations throughout the year will highlight the impressive accomplishments and legacy of the program and its alumni over its first 75 years, both in the United States and around the world.
 A dedicated 75th anniversary website will be updated throughout 2021 to showcase anniversary events and to facilitate ongoing engagement.